virgip/trainEar/README.md

-Our fantastic web-app for relative pitch training that makes use of Micro Bit's accelerometer turning it into a knob for playing simple music games.
+A web-app for relative pitch training that makes use of Micro Bit's accelerometer turning it into a knob for playing simple music games.

 Choose among 4 exercises about different topics and with various levels of difficulty to improve and challenge your ability to recognise and reproduce different notes, pitches, intervals and chords!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Exercises](http://oi65.tinypic.com/wcjps5.jpg "Es")

-## Aim and Audience
+## Aim and audience
 What we would like to achieve throught this project is creating a tool for the musician and the amateur which might come in handy when in need of improving the relative pitch skills; in doing so, we decided to create a nice and simple interface that is also everywhere accessible, provided the users has Micro Bit at disposal.
 The code is designed to be easily editable to accomodate different needs and experiences as for precision, difficulty level, and musical parameters.

 ## What you need
  * An internet connection
  * A Micro Bit
  * A device provided with Bluetooth connection
- * You can use headphones to improve the experience
+ * Headphones are recommended to improve the experience

 ## How to start
 * Connect Micro Bit via USB to your device and inject the provided code, you can download it here: https://makecode.microbit.org/53398-89763-46381-34336